 Items of the fixed assets, investment properties, intangible assets and other noncurrent assets are annually evaluated to identify evidence of impairment or whenever significant events or changes in the circumstances indicate that the book value might be impaired.
 When there is loss deriving from the situations in which the book value of the asset exceeds its recoverable amount, in this case defined by the value in use of the asset, using the discounted cash flow method, such loss is recognized in the income for the fiscal year.
-As of March 31, 2017 and 2016, there have been no evidences suggesting the assets would not be recoverable.
+As of June 30, 2017 and 2016, there have been no evidences suggesting the assets would not be recoverable.

-Investments properties are evaluated at fair value, the variations in accordance with the appraisal reports are recorded in the fiscal year's income statement.
+Investment properties are evaluated at fair value, changes in appraisal report values are recorded in the fiscal year's income statement.